Wall Street firms make slow march back to the office

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-[NEW YORK] SL GREEN Realty Corp is opening its new US$3.3 billion office skyscraper this week, in a neighborhood that's among Manhattan's busiest - but is now still unusually quiet.
+SL GREEN Realty Corp is opening its new US$3.3 billion office skyscraper this week, in a neighbourhood that's among Manhattan's busiest - but is now still unusually quiet.

 BT is now on Telegram!